Modern Drummer

-Modern Drummer is a monthly publication targeting the interests of drummers and percussionists.
+Modern Drummer is an American monthly publication targeting the interests of drummers and percussionists.
 The magazine features interviews, equipment reviews, columns offering advice on technique, and information for the general public.
 Modern Drummer is also available on the internet.
 The publication is based in Boca Raton, Florida.

 First published in 1977, today the print version of Modern Drummer is available in 67 countries.
 The monthly digital edition, enhanced with music and videos corresponding to the current issue's contents, is available on the internet.
 An electronic newsletter featuring unique editorial, MD Wire, is also published monthly.
 A corresponding website is used to supplement the magazine with blogs and other items which cannot be provided in the paper format, such as audio-video presentations.

 In 1993, Modern Drummer Publications introduced a bimonthly drum dealer-oriented magazine called Drum Business, and for more than 20 years its book division has released works by drum educators.
 In 2006 the company published its first hardcover book on the history of drumming, entitled The Drummer: 100 Years Of Rhythmic Power And Invention.
 Since 1987 it has also produced the Modern Drummer Festival.